-See, every time I hear that distant drone start up, there's an instinctual welling in my chest, my back straightens a little, and there is a definite misting of my almost-too-heartbreakingly-blue eyes (#modesty).
+See, every time I hear that distant drone start, there's an inherited and instinctual welling in my chest, my back straightens a little, and there is a definite misting of my almost-too-heartbreakingly-blue eyes (#modesty).

-That's exactly what we should feel when we see our person, isn't it?
+That's exactly what we should feel when we see the person who will be our person, isn't it?

 Oh my God.
 And the drums.

 Maybe the next best thing to a bagpiper, would be a pipe band drummer.
 Sweet baby Jesus help me if I found someone who could do both.
 Both, and that they like DeFazio's, obvi.